bridgerwinter/InventorySystem/README.md

-The Main Screen with seeded data.
+The main screen with seeded data.
 ![](/InventorySystem/MainScreen.png)